 Franchise development is at the fore of the league’s strategic intentions, in order to bring top-level basketball to as many people as possible.

 WBBL clubs are increasingly built on the foundations of strong community programmes.
 Whilst providing positive role models for young people, clubs are also actively involved in developing the next generation of British basketball players and promoting the sport, and associated healthy lifestyles, to young people in their localities.
-To read more about this highly acclaimed programme, and increasingly important aspect of the WBBL, head over to the Basketball Foundation website.

 The WBBL is a key partner in the development of basketball in Britain whilst also providing somewhere for local people to pick up a basketball in the constituencies of WBBL clubs.
 The WBBL consider both the national governing body, Basketball England, and the Team GB national programme, run by British Basketball, to be prominent partners in the development of basketball in Britain.